Rapture TV: 2001 shutdown, first relaunch

+2003 relaunch

-It was again relaunched in May 2003 on EPG channel 265.
+In November 2002, Power TV appointed Feel to devise the next look for Rapture, eyeing a possible relaunch of the channel in 2003.
+It was again relaunched on 12 May 2003 on EPG channel 265.
 Recurring financial issues, aggravated by the technical failure of a premium-rate SMS service on the channel which would have brought in funding, and various other problems, left the channel in a precarious state.
-By April 2004 it was running on an almost autopilot, having moved (again) to EPG channel 205, with a somewhat randomised playlist of a few videos, reruns of old club nights over night, and extreme sports in the day.
+By April 2004 it was running on an almost autopilot, having moved (again) to EPG channel 205, with a somewhat randomised playlist of a few videos, reruns of old club nights overnight, and extreme sports in the day.

 In July 2004, the channel ran out of money terminally, a potential purchase by Video Interactive Television fell through and the channel ceased to broadcast and was removed from the Sky EPG.
 Plans for its relaunch were kept active, however.
 Its named holding company, Rapture TV (Scotland), which was incorporated in 2002, was wound up in 2005.

+In December 2004, the channel returned in part-time format after an agreement with The Musicians' Channel, an FTA educational channel.
+The arrangement occupied the 12am to 12pm timeslot.

 The story of Rapture TV has been a defining one for the birth of digital satellite.
 With the increase in capacity, and lower cost base, a whole host of such channels were launched, with most languishing at unpopular EPG locations, or even outside the EPG.
-Although the satellite TV became "cheaper" to enter, many operators rushed onto the scene without a viable business plan that would make money.
+Although the satellite TV became cheaper to enter, many operators rushed onto the scene without a viable business plan that would make money.
 Unlike other such channels, Rapture TV has refused to disappear.